Documentary: Dynex Quantum Computing for solving Real-World Problems, At Scale.

 The European Union-funded project "Neuromorphic Quantum Computing" [2] resulted in the publication of eighteen peer-reviewed articles.
 Its objective was to introduce hardware inspired by the human brain with quantum functionalities.
 The project aimed to construct superconducting quantum neural networks to facilitate the creation of dedicated neuromorphic quantum machine learning hardware, which could potentially outperform traditional von Neumann architectures in future generations.
 This achievement represented the merger of two forefront developments in information processing: machine learning and quantum computing, into a novel technology.
 Contrary to conventional machine learning techniques that simulate neural functions in software on von Neumann hardware, neuromorphic quantum hardware was projected to provide a significant advantage by enabling parallel training on various batches of real-world data.
 This feature was anticipated to confer a quantum benefit.
 Neuromorphic hardware architectures were seen as critically important for both classical and quantum computing, especially for distributed and embedded computing tasks where the extensive scaling of current architectures could not offer a sustainable solution.

-A Dynex machine is a class of general-purpose computing machines based on memory systems, where information is processed and stored at the same physical location.
-We analysed the memory properties of the Dynex machine to demonstrate that they possess universal computing power—they are Turing- complete—, intrinsic parallelism, functional polymorphism, and information overhead, namely that their collective states can support exponential data compression directly in memory through their collective states.
-Moreover, we show that the Dynex machine is capable of solving NP-complete problems in polynomial time, just like a non-deterministic Turing machine.
-The Dynex machine, however, requires only a polynomial number of memory cells due to its information overhead.
-It is important to note that even though these results do not prove NP=P within the Turing paradigm, the concept of Dynex machines represents a paradigm shift from the current von Neumann architecture, bringing us closer to the concept of brain-like neural computation.
+The Dynex machine represents a class of general-purpose computational systems based on memory architectures, where data processing and storage occur in the same physical location.
+In our analysis of the memory characteristics of the Dynex machine, we demonstrate its universal computational capabilities, confirming that it is Turing-complete.
+Additionally, the machine exhibits intrinsic parallelism, functional polymorphism, and significant information overhead, allowing for exponential data compression directly within its collective memory states.
+Furthermore, we establish that the Dynex machine can solve NP-complete problems in polynomial time, akin to the functionality of a non-deterministic Turing machine.
+However, unlike traditional computational models, the Dynex machine requires only a polynomial quantity of memory cells due to its inherent information overhead.
+While these findings do not constitute a proof that NP=P within the framework of Turing computation, they signal a paradigm shift from the von Neumann architecture, advancing towards a model of brain-like neural computation.

 It is important to realise that computing is fundamentally a physical process.
 The statement may seem obvious when considering the physical processes harnessed by the electronic components of computers (for example, transistors), however, virtually any physical process can be harnessed for some form of computation.
 Note, that we are speaking of Alan Turing’s model of computation, that is, a mapping (transition function) between two sets of finite symbols (input and output) in discrete time.